React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

-# 3 Enabling user login, authentication and https
+# 3 Environment Variables:Enabling user login, authentication, https and changing environment variables

 If it is intended to run the application locally on a pc then no authentication is needed and the users' system login will protect access.